ansible-collections/netapp.ontap/README.md

 ### Minor changes
   - na_ontap_firmware_upgrade - Added a new 'storage' type as default firmware_type.
   - na_ontap_info - deprecate ``state`` option.
+  - na_ontap_quota - allow to turn quota on/off without providing quota_target or type.
   - na_ontap_rest_info - deprecate ``state`` option.
   - na_ontap_snapmirror - use REST API for create action if target supports it.
 (ZAPIs are still used for all other actions).
   - na_ontap_volume - use REST API for delete operation if targets supports it.